soedinglab/MMseqs2/README.md

 The formula will also work for [Linuxbrew](https://github.com/Linuxbrew/brew).

 ## How to search
-You can use the query database queryDB.fasta and target database targetDB.fasta to test the search workflow.
+You can use the query database "queryDB.fasta" and target database "targetDB.fasta" in the examples folder to test the search workflow.
-Before clustering, you need to convert your database containing query sequences (queryDB.fasta) and your target database (targetDB.fasta) into mmseqs database format:
+As a frist step you need to convert the fasta files to into mmseqs database format.
+The database should be stored on a on a local drive.

         mmseqs createdb examples/QUERY.fasta queryDB
         mmseqs createdb examples/DB.fasta targetDB

-It generates ffindex database files, e. g. queryDB and ffindex index file queryDB.index from queryDB.fasta.
-Then, generate a directory for tmp files:
-For the next step computes an index file of the the targetDB for fast read in.
-It is recommend to compute the index if the targetDB is reused for search several times.
+It is recommended to precomputes an index of the the targetDB for fast read in if the target databse is reused for again.
+The index should be created on a computer that has the same amount of memory as the computer that performs the search.

         mmseqs createindex targetDB